dasch-swiss/fileidentification-galaxy/README.md

 easiest workaround is installing inkscape ( `brew install --cask inkscape` ), make sure that you reinstall imagemagick, so its uses inkscape as default for converting svg ( `brew remove imagemagick` , `brew install imagemagick`)

-## Dedicated Docker Image for Galaxy Integration
+## Galaxy Integration

-Every push to the main branch triggers a rebuild using `Dockerfile.galaxy`, and uploads it to [Docker Hub](https://hub.docker.com/r/daschswiss/fileidentification-galaxy).
+Every push to the main branch triggers a rebuild of the Docker image, and uploads it to [Docker Hub](https://hub.docker.com/r/daschswiss/fileidentification-galaxy).

 Spin up Galaxy, to run the tool: